Winter Shell Jacket

-From the moment we left our car, through several hours of backcountry skiing in Idaho’s Boise Mountains—uphill and downhill, in dumping snow and temperatures from the teens to the 20s Fahrenheit—until we got back to the car, this soft shell never left my back.
-Not once.
-The only layering change I made all day was to twice pull an insulated jacket on over the shell.
-The fact that I can’t remember the last time I wore any shell jacket all day, through a huge range of exertion levels in winter conditions, speaks to this shell’s superior breathability.
+The fact that I rarely wear any shell jacket all day, especially through a huge range of exertion levels in winter conditions, speaks to this shell’s superior breathability.
 But it proved superior by many performance measures as a shell for backcountry skiing, snowshoeing, mountaineering, and ice climbing.

-It’s a hard shell that looks, feels, and breathes like a soft shell.
-On the day of backcountry skiing when it never left my back—and another two-hour ski tour in falling snow when I wore it, hood up, the entire time—the two base layers I wore under the Skyward were basically dry most of the day.
-Even though I sweated whenever we climbed uphill (at a moderate pace), my next-to-skin top only got damp on our first, longest climb, and it dried out while we dug a snow pit to assess avalanche hazard.
+These garments are hard shells that look, feel, and breathe like a soft shell.
+On days of backcountry skiing when the jacket never left my back—including touring in falling snow with the hood up the entire time—the two base layers I wore under the Skyward were basically dry most of the day.
+Even though I sweated whenever climbing uphill, my next-to-skin top only got damp and it dried out in the time we took digging a snow pit to assess avalanche hazard.
 That’s purely a measure of the jacket’s breathability.

 It also excels in ventilation, with unique, two-way, side-pit zippers that run from under the biceps all the way to the hem.
 You can open the entire sides of the jacket while keeping most precipitation off your body, even release snaps at the hem and flip the back of the jacket up over the top of your pack, to keep your back that much cooler while still having protection above from falling snow.
 The adjustable hem extends several inches below the waist—keeping snow out of your pants.

-You can find lighter shells for winter mountain sports, but many lack the comprehensive features of the Outdoor Research Skyward Jacket.
-And it breathes so well that it feels and wears like a lighter shell.
+You can find lighter shells for winter mountain sports, but many lack the versatility and features of the Outdoor Research Skyward II Jacket and Pants.
+And they breathe so well that they feel and wear like lighter shells.

-BUY IT NOW You can support my work on this blog by clicking either of these links to purchase the men’s Outdoor Research Skyward Jacket at backcountry.com or the women’s Skyward Jacket at backcountry.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, when you click any of these affiliate links to purchase a men’s or women’s Outdoor Research Skyward II Jacket at backcountry.com, moosejaw.com, or outdoorresearch.com, or the a men’s or women’s Outdoor Research Skyward II Pants at backcountry.com, moosejaw.com, or outdoorresearch.com.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See a menu of all of my Gear Reviews.
+See a menu of all of my Gear Reviews at The Big Outside.